ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## Updates to the RouteViewService

-The relevant sections in `RouteViewService` are shown below. `Routes` holds the list of custom routes - I've deliberately left it open for customization.
+The relevant sections in `RouteViewService` are shown below. `Routes` holds the list of custom routes - it's deliberately left open for customization.

 ```csharp
 public List<CustomRouteData> Routes { get; private set; } = new List<CustomRouteData>();